KICA Member Assessments and Fees

 Joint Member Administrative Fee

 When a lot’s status changes from unimproved (empty lot) to improved (lot with residence) a fee equating to half of the current year’s general assessment for improved properties is charged.
-The property status change occurs when the Architectural Review Board issues a building permit.
+The property status change occurs when the town issues a certificate of occupancy.

 On Kiawah Island, there are more than 31 regimes.
 If your property is a part of a regime, you may be charged monthly or annual fees for regime services.
 Contact your regime manager for more information.